Surgical Case Library

 Colorectal

-Impaction of a fecalith causing perforation of the cecum is a rare cause of acute abdominal pain in adults.
-Ce...
+<p>Impaction of a coprolith, causing perforation of the cecum is a rare cause of acute abdominal pain in adult...

 Cecal perforation due to impacted coprolith is a rare cause of acute abdomen, especially in young adults, with few cases reported in the literature.